Uncontested Divorce Process

-If you have minor children, before the divorce will be granted, you and your spouse will be required to attend a four hour educational seminar for divorcing parents.
-This seminar is held by the court in your county and costs about $30 (some counties are as high as $50 though).
+If you have minor children, before the divorce will be granted, you and your spouse may (depending on the County) be required to attend a four hour educational seminar for divorcing parents.
+This seminar must be pre-approved by the court in your county and costs about $40 (some counties are as high as $60 though).
 You do not have to attend the seminar with your spouse.

-You can register for the seminar using your case number and your seminar attendance will be reported to the court for you.
-Alternatively, you may attend the seminar prior to the filing of your case, provide us with the original certificate of attendance and we will file it with the court for you.
-A few courts will actually permit you and your spouse to attend the parenting seminar online (Fulton County is one).
-It costs more but it is much more convenient than participating in the seminar in person.
+Since COVID, most courts will actually permit you and your spouse to attend the parenting seminar online.
+It may cost more but it is much more convenient than participating in the seminar in person.
 Some judges do not require that you attend the parenting seminar at all.
 But, if the judge to whom your case is assigned requires the seminar, he/she is serious and you must take the seminar if you want to get a divorce.

 Divorcing Parent Seminar in a Military Uncontested Divorce:

 If you are an active duty service member, you sometimes can find a parenting seminar that is presented at your duty station or a nearby duty station that the court will accept.
-Or, if you are overseas at a remote or dangerous location and not seminar is available, the judge will probably allow to to participate in an online seminar or may even waive the requirement for you altogether.
+Or, if you are overseas at a remote or dangerous location and no seminar is available, the judge will usually allow to to participate in an online seminar.

 Final Divorce Process and Paperwork

-The majority of judges will grant your uncontested divorce “by motion.”
+Nearly all of judges in cases that we handle will grant your uncontested divorce “by motion.”
 That simply means that, as your attorney, we submit a written request to the Court asking that your uncontested divorce be granted without any court hearing.
 This is a huge advantage to you over the people who do not hire an attorney to represent them in an uncontested divorce.
 You simply sign an affidavit about your divorce (that we prepare for you) in front of a notary public at the end of the 30-day waiting period and send the signed original/physical affidavit to our office.
 Your spouse does not sign this affidavit.
 We submit your affidavit to the court along with your proposed final decree.
-Then we just wait on the judge to review your case file and grant the divorce.
-The judges in most counties (but not all) will finalize your divorce this way without your ever setting foot in the courthouse.
+Then we just wait on the judge to review your case file, grant the divorce and send out the final divorce documents.
+The judges will finalize your divorce this way without your ever setting foot in the courthouse.